-Meat Hormones & Female Infertility,
+Transcript: Meat Hormones & Female Infertility

-But in this study they just looked at beef, and we know that all meat has these hormones, and they only looked at the fertility of the next generation.
-So in effect this study showed eating meat may lead to fewer grandchildren.
+But in this study, they just looked at beef.
+And we know that all meat has these hormones, and they looked only at the fertility of the next generation.
+So, in effect, this study showed eating meat may lead to fewer grandchildren.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.